- Prayer and Worship

 Most Reverend Daniel E. Garcia, Bishop of Monterey

-Most Reverend Joel M. Konzen, Auxiliary Bishop of Atlanta
+Most Reverend Joel M. Konzen, Auxiliary Bishop and Apostolic Administrator of Atlanta

 Most Reverend John J. McIntyre, Auxiliary Bishop of Philadelpia